faudio/faudio/doc/Processors.md

 Audio processors
 ==========

-The Audio Engine provides a high-level interface to signal processing, based on the signals and processors.
-A signal is a time-varying value derived from some external source, or generated internally in the audio engine.
-Similarly, a processor is a transformer function from signals to signals.
-In theory, the signal and processor concept could be applied to any data type, but the audio engine typically use 32-bit floating point values representing audio amplitude.

-An audio processing network is created by applying processors to signals.
-Each application of a processor to a signal yields a new signal, similar to the application of functions to values in a programming language.
+The audio engine provides a high-level interface to DSP, based on the *signals* and *processors*.

+A signal is a time-varying value, which may be derived from some external source, or generated internally in the audio engine.
+Examples of external sources are microphones, sound files on the hard drive or chunks of audio received over a network socket.
+Examples of signals generated internally are accumulating signals (which change over time according to some formula) or constant signals (which never change).

+A processor is a transformer function from signals to signals.
+Examples are low-pass filters, delay lines or reverb units.

+A *processing network* is created by applying processors to signals.
+Each application yields a new signal which may be applied by further processors.
+A processing graph can be defined explicitly, by applying signals, or implicitly by composing processors.
+Internally, the audio engine optimizes signals and processors so that the style used to program the network has no direct effect on the output.

 Primitive processors